Map the Meal Gap

 Child Food Insecurity

-“We’ve enhanced our child nutrition programs by adding two new Kids Cafe sites, expanded geographical outreach in Estes Park, and partnered more comprehensively with our area school districts through Kids Link.
+“We’ve enhanced our child nutrition programs by adding Kids Cafe sites, expanding geographical outreach in Estes Park, and partnering more comprehensively with our area school districts through Kids Link.
 These methods have all collectively widened our ability to reach greater pockets of children in need in Larimer County,” said Pezzani.
 “But, as this report reminds, our work continues.”

-o 49% of children in Larimer County who are food insecure are eligible for assistance from federal nutrition programs like Special Supplemental Nutrition Program for Women, Infants and Children (WIC), free or reduced-price school meals, and others.
+o 49% (51% are not eligible) of children in Larimer County who are food insecure are eligible for assistance from federal nutrition programs like Special Supplemental Nutrition Program for Women, Infants and Children (WIC), free or reduced-price school meals, and others.